Hygienic quality of food technologies

-The evidence of hygienic-sanitary compliance is the TIFQ Certification on the finished product.
+The display of regulatory and hygienic compliance is done by affixing the TIFQ mark on the finished product.

-• Regulation EC No. 1935/2004 regarding materials and articles intended to come into contact with foodstuffs (traceability, track progress, labelling).
+• EC Regulation n.
+1935/2004 on materials and articles intended to come into contact with foodstuffs (traceability, traceability, labeling).

-• Regulation EC No. 2023/2006 good manufacturing practices regarding materials and articles intended to come into contact with foodstuffs.
+• EC Regulation n.
+2023/2006 good manufacturing practices for materials and articles intended to come into contact with foodstuffs.

 • Italian Ministerial Decree of 21st March 1973 concerning the sanitary regulation of packaging, containers and equipment intended to come into contact with foodstuffs or with substances for personal use.